 These services read images from multiple sites, including the MSS, and also provide all clinical services from the initial breast screen to any further procedures required to the point of diagnosis.

-The Victorian Electoral Commission (VEC) and Medicare have provided the names and contact details of Victorian women aged 50-74 years to BreastScreen Victoria.
+The Victorian Electoral Commission (VEC) and Medicare have provided the full name, date of birth, and current address of Victorian women aged 50-74 years to BreastScreen Victoria.
 This information has been provided so women can be invited to attend the BreastScreen Program and will only be used to invite women for screening.
 Please contact BreastScreen Victoria if you do not wish to receive any further communication.